r6915ee/codenames-and-such/src/setup/installation.md

 On the main page for the website, there are download buttons just a little below the large Codename logo.
-Simply press on the appropriate platform's button and you should download an extract, as usual.
+Simply press on the appropriate platform's button and you should download and extract, as usual.